Naturhistoriska/NRM-DNA-lab/doc/github/README.md

 ## Cloning an existing project

 For cloning a **public** repository (from github.com/Naturhistoriska to local), you can do

     $ git clone https://github.com/Naturhistoriska/public_repo_example.git

 If the repository is **private**, you need to set up credentials with SSH-keys.
+See this
+[link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
-See this [link](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) for help.
+for help.
 After this is done, you can clone using this syntax:

     $ git clone git@github.com:Naturhistoriska/private_repo_example.git

 **Note:** If you clone a public repository, and wish to be able to push changes directly to it (given that you have write permissions), you need to clone the repo using the second method (`git clone git@github.com:`).

 ## Cloning a repository for collaborative work

 If you need to clone a repository on which several group members need to work, then this is somewhat more involved.
 In short, you need to make sure created files and folders have the correct permissions for all group members.
 Here is an example on dardel.pdc.kth.se, and common project folder `nrmdnalab_storage`.
-To access the common project folder, it is assumed that all users are members of the group `pg_nrmdnalab_storage` (check the output of the command `groups` to confirm your access):
+To access the common project folder, it is assumed that all users are members of the group `pg_nrmdnalab_storage` (check the output of the command `groups` to confirm your access!):

     $ cd /cfs/klemming/projects/supr/nrmdnalab_storage
     $ git clone --config core.sharedRepository=true git@github.com:Naturhistoriska/private_repo_example.git
     $ chgrp -R pg_nrmdnalab_storage private_repo_example
     $ chmod -R g+wX private_repo_example
     $ find private_repo_example -type d -exec chmod g+s {} +
+    $ git config --global --add safe.directory /cfs/klemming/projects/supr/nrmdnalab_storage/private_repo_example

 **Note:** In principle, the first `--config` argument to `git clone` should take care of it all.
 The other commands will have to be done by the user (owner) of the initiated files and folders.
 If one run into problems, those may have to be repeated (JN: largely untested).

 ---